ibm-cloud-docs/containers/cs_istio.md

 3. In the output of step 1, compare the `pilot version` to the `data plane version` for each data plane pod.
   * If the `pilot version` and the `data plane version` match, no further updates are required.
-  * If the `pilot version` and the `data plane version` do not match, restart each data plane pod that runs the old version by deleting it.
+  * If the `pilot version` and the `data plane version` do not match, restart your deployments for the data plane pods that run the old version.
 The pod name and namespace are listed in each entry as `data plane version: version.ProxyInfo{ID:"<pod_name>.<namespace>", IstioVersion:"1.5"}`.
     ```
-    kubectl delete pod <pod_name> -n <namespace>
+    kubectl rollout restart deployment <deployment> -n <namespace>
     ```
     {: pre}